- Biological Inventions

 - a person for whom the design has been developed by the author, or

 - a person on whom the design has devolved.

 The application for registration of design can be filed by the applicant himself or through a professional person (i.e. patent agent, legal practitioner).
-However, for the applicants not residing in India, address of an agent residing in India can be used as address for service.
+However, for the applicants not residing in India, the address of an agent residing in India can be used as an address for service.

 - Where to apply for Design Registration?

 Applications can be filed in either the Design Office in Kolkata or the branch offices of the Patent office in Delhi, Mumbai, or Chennai.
 For e-filing, FAQs available at https://ipindiaonline.gov.in/epatentfiling/faqs/index.html can be referred to.